The gap between iOS and desktop music production gets increasingly narrow with every passing year.

 While iPhones and iPads are both solid music-making platforms, they are somewhat lacking in the I/O department - especially since Apple removed the headphone port on its more recent iPhones.
 As a result, if you want to get quality audio in or out of your devices, or control instruments with anything other than the device’s screen, you’re going to need to invest in some kind of compatible hardware accessory.

 Below, we’ve rounded-up 10 of the best hardware peripherals that are designed to help you create, record and edit music with your iOS device.
-From the best iPhone and iPad interfaces to portable MIDI controllers to DJ mixers, you’ll find accessories to cover all your music-making needs.
+From the best iPhone and iPad audio interfaces to portable MIDI keyboards to DJ controllers, here you’ll find accessories to cover all your mobile music-making needs.

 1. IK Multimedia iRig Pro I/O